Lachicagladiadora/social-media-dashboard/readme.md

 # Social Media Dashboard

-Web project with HTML, CSS and dark mode and light mode with logic in JavaScript.
+Web project with HTML, CSS and some lines of JavaScript.
+Dark mode and light mode with logic in JavaScript.
 Layout and responsive design practice.

----

 ## Desktop